 The efficacy of macroprudential policy actions depends in part, on policymakers' ability to clearly articulate the intent of actions taken.
 Communications need to influence market behavior in proportion to policymakers' concerns.
-Explaining a macroprudential policy action is perhaps more difficult than monetary policy actions, since the transmission mechanisms between macroprudential policy actions and desired outcomes may be indirect or less clear.
+Explaining a macroprudential policy action is perhaps more difficult than monetary policy actions, since the transmission mechanisms imposition of macroprudential polices.
+While the authors addresses this issue using conventional econometric methods, they are nevertheless not completely sanguine about the efficacy of these methods to completely rule out reversed causality.